yijiajing/App-Store-Reviews/README.md

 # App-Store-Reviews
 <h2> What does it do </h2>
 Extracts reviews of an app from App Store and saves them into json file (specifically date, rating, title, and content of each review).<br/>
+The json
 Makes further manipulation of this data easier.

 <h2> How to use it </h2>
-First find the app id and the two-character code of the country where you would like to see App Store reviews.<br/>
+First find the app id and the two-letter code of the country where you would like to see App Store reviews.<br/>
         - The app id is found at the end of its App Store link (e.g. in ht<span>tps://apps.</span>apple.com/app/wei-xin/id414478124 (WeChat), "414478124" is the id of this app.)<br/>
         - Here is a comprehensive list of country codes: https://gist.github.com/daFish/5990634<br/>
 <br/>